-Students are responsible for withdrawing from college prior to the end of the quarter whether they attend class or not.
-After the first day of each quarter, an Official Withdrawal Form must be filled out in order to withdraw from classes.
+Students are responsible for withdrawing from college whether they attend class or not.
+Students may drop any or all of their classes online in ctcLink.
 Each quarter, a specific date designates the last day to drop or completely withdraw from classes.
 After that date, students may not drop or withdraw without special permission.
-Withdrawal deadlines are listed on the ctcLink Student Center.
-Students who find it necessary to totally withdraw from college should first consult with a faculty adviser or counselor.
+Refer to college Important Dates and Deadlines for the last date to drop classes (catalog.spokane.edu/ImportantDates.aspx).
+Students who find it necessary to completely withdraw from college should first consult with a faculty advisor or counselor.
 It is suggested students notify Financial Aid of withdrawal if receiving funding for the quarter.
-Official paperwork must be processed through the Registration Office issuing the proper forms.